 We’ve recorded over two dozen species of ducks and half a dozen grebes, often with adorable babies.
 Fifteen species of sparrow are possible, including many of the most difficult species to detect in all of North America.
 The subtle songs and muted plumages of Baird’s, Henslow’s, Nelson’s, and LeConte’s Sparrows are always among the highlights.
 But perhaps more than any other group, it is the wondrous warblers that draw us time and again to the region.
 We typically record at least twenty-five species, and unlike watching warblers during migration, our views are often leisurely and prolonged: imagine scope views of Golden-winged or Mourning Warbler, and Connecticut and Canada Warblers singing from near your feet!
 We are also on the southern boundary for nesting Great Gray Owls, and we’ll spend an evening or two driving the quiet roads in search of this enigmatic species.
 On another evening, we’ll visit an extensive sedge meadow to listen for what is certainly a good candidate for the most enigmatic species in the country: the nearly mythical Yellow Rail.
 With great luck, we may even see one.
 Perhaps best of all, almost the entire tour takes place far from the hustle and bustle of the city, giving us ample time to enjoy the tranquility of the northern forests and prairie potholes and the tremendous birdlife that calls this region home.

-Day 1: The tour begins this evening at our hotel near the Minneapolis-St. Paul International airport.
+Day 1: The tour begins at 6pm at our hotel near Minneapolis-St. Paul International airport.
 Night in Bloomington.

 Days 3-4: The northwoods of Minnesota are comprised of a rich variety of habitats from jack pine stands to tamarack bogs, from spruce woodlands and alder swamps to hardwood forests, interspersed here and there with sedge meadows and cattail marshes.
 From our convenient location in the Twin Ports (Duluth and Superior) we’ll head out looking for such highly-prized species as Connecticut Warbler, Yellow-bellied Flycatcher and Great Gray Owl.